This post shows you step by step how to host the perfect Friendsgiving party.

 You’re hosting a Friendsgiving party, that’s so exciting!
 There are probably a hundred questions in your head, and rightly so.
-There is a lot to take care of as a host, so let’s get right into it.
+There is a lot to take care of as a host, so let’s get into it.

 This is a step-by-step guide showing you how to plan and set-up the perfect Friendsgiving party.